natanieljr/droidmate/README.md

 - Added support for UI Automator 2.0.
 - Added support for handling runtime permission request dialog boxes present on Android 6 and higher.
 - Removed compatibility to Android 4.4
+- Added support for policy enforcement (Allow, Deny or Mock)